Citing frustrated voters, Senator Carpenter calls for change in election law to allow

-Madison - State Senator Tim Carpenter (D-Milwaukee) today called for changing the election laws to allow voters the chance to pick the best candidate for an office in a primary election, regardless of which political party the candidate belongs to.
+Madison - State Senator Tim Carpenter (D-Milwaukee) today introduced a bill to change the election laws to allow voters the chance to pick the best candidate for an office in a primary election, regardless of which political party the candidate belongs to.

 “Right now, a voter in a partisan primary election may cast a ballot in the column of only one major political party.
 Many of my constituents tell me that they are frustrated because they want to vote for the person, not the party.
 They would like to choose the best candidate for the office in a primary – regardless of party – just as they do on a general election ballot,” said Carpenter.